Erob711/Erob711/README.md

 - ⚡ Fun fact: ...
 -->

-I've recently made the switch↪️ from Software Sales to Software Development.
+↪️ I've recently made the switch from Software Sales to Software Development.

-Since I've spent most of my careeer communicating the benefits of products to users, much of that "Keep it clean.
-Keep it simple.
-Keep it easy to understand" mentality carries over into my programming.
+🤓 Since I've spent most of my careeer communicating the benefits of products to users, I think much of that "Keep it clean.
+Keep it simple" mentality carries over into my programming.

-Here you can check out a few of my solo projects like mini games I've made on a Java CLI, or even take a look at the Animal Shelter Manager that my classmates and I worked on together while attending a Java bootcamp!
+🔥 Here you can check out a few of my solo projects like mini games I've made on a Java CLI, or even take a look at the Animal Shelter Manager that my classmates and I worked on together while attending a Java bootcamp!

-###Skills: Java, HTML, CSS, Vue.Js, SQL
+## Skills: Java, HTML, CSS, Vue.Js, SQL

 ![image](https://user-images.githubusercontent.com/109642366/234398770-d6662b5f-afa0-45d2-81b1-580ec2414cea.png)